TL;DR

 When I am typing Python in VS Code, Copilot’s ghost text appears in milliseconds.
 It completes function signatures, dictionary keys, f-string interpolations, and boilerplate patterns faster than I can think about them.
 Claude Code does not do inline completion at all – it is a different interaction model.
 You describe a task, it executes.
 There is no ghost text while you type.

 I kept Copilot active alongside Claude Code for the first two weeks.
 Eventually I dropped it because the $19/month was not justified when Claude Code handles the harder tasks and VS Code’s built-in IntelliSense covers basic completion.
-But if your workflow is primarily writing new code line by line in a single file, Copilot is better at that specific interaction.
+But I want to be clear: Copilot was earning its keep before Claude Code arrived.
+I was not just using it for autocomplete – I was using Copilot Chat for multi-file explanations, test generation, and workspace-level questions about my codebase.
+It is a legitimately powerful tool.

 Simple, Single-File Edits